sitloboi2012/Visualization-of-Thought/README.md

 # Visualization Of Thought

-The implementation of the paper: __"Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models"__
+This is the repository reproduce the code for the paper __"Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models"__

+Due to the reason that the __Natural Language Navigation__ section in the paper example was wrong (prompt different and visual differently) so this prompt will based on the image reference in Figure 14 of the paper

 ## Setup